Spanish Sparrow Passer hispaniolensis (Temminck, 1820)

 Colour Pattern

 A species with an accentuated sexual dimorphism.
-Males have a brown-reddish cap, a white stripe over the eye, and black throat and breast gradually extending into patterned belly and flanks.
+Males have a brown-reddish cap, a white stripe over the eye, black throat and chest gradually extending into patterned belly and flanks.
 Its cheeks are white as well as its undersides with some white stripes on its rufous-brown back.
 Females are lighter and more uniformly grey-brown, with a striped flank, darker wings and a beige supercilium stripe.

 Behavior